 African American writers have an obligation to uplift the race not, air out dirty laundry like you did.
 My cousin texted me this message.
-He had not yet finished reading my book, Exposed: Humanity Craves Power, but he was insulted by conversations between characters.
+He had not yet finished reading my book, Exposed: Humanity Craves Power, but he was insulted by conversations between the characters.

 Give me a break.
 The twentieth century is over.
 I replied in my text.